ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 Following the generation of normalized coverage profiles, the final critical step in the CUT&RUN pipeline is peak calling.
 This process uses statistical models to identify genomic regions where the density of mapped fragments is significantly higher than the background noise (**peaks**), indicating a **true protein-DNA binding event** or histone modification.
 The goal of this step is to produce a BED or narrowPeak file containing the coordinates of these high-confidence binding sites for downstream functional analysis.

-### bed and narrowPeak files
+### BED and narrowPeak files

-Peak infomation is stored in tab-delimited files known as **bed**(browser extensible data).
+Peak infomation is stored in tab-delimited files known as **BED**(browser extensible data).
 They contain the chromosome number and the start and end of the coordinates for the different detected peaks.
 However, other elements can be attached to them for downstream analysis.
 Another common format of files used to store peak information is **narrowPeak**.
-These are basically 10-column bed files, with additional information such as the peak "summit" (the exact point of highest signal), fold-enrichment, and statistical significance (p-values and q-values).
+These are basically 10-column BED files, with additional information such as the peak "summit" (the exact point of highest signal), fold-enrichment, and statistical significance (p-values and q-values).

 ### Peak calling tools

 The two main tools used for peak-calling are [MACS3](https://macs3-project.github.io/MACS/) and [SEACR](https://github.com/FredHutch/SEACR).
 While both can be used for CUT&RUN analysis, **SEACR** (Simple Enrichment Analysis of CUT&RUN) was specifically created for this purpose.
 Opposed to ChIP-seq, CUT&RUN´s extremely low-background signal, with clear and spiked peaks, makes it perfect for an analysis with a threshold-based algorithm like the one SEACR uses, instead of statistical background models.
-Importantly, SEACR requires input in the form of bedgraph files and returns bed files, which can later be converted to narrowpeaks, while MACS2 uses BAM files as input and returns narrowpeaks.
+Importantly, SEACR requires input in the form of bedGraph files and returns BED files, which can later be converted to narrowpeaks, while MACS3 uses BAM files as input and returns narrowpeaks.
 It is worth mentioning that SEACR can be run in “relaxed” or “stringent” modes, with the latter usually being the preferred option due to the low background typical of CUT&RUN experiments.
 **MACS3**, on the other hand is better for the detection of broad histone marks and other “wider” peaks, and is therefore the go-to option when analyzing ChIP-seq data, but also useful in specific CUT&RUN experiments.
-It takes BAM files as input and returns bed files, so bedGraph generation is normally skipped in a MACS3-based workflow.
+It takes BAM files as input and returns BED files, so bedGraph generation is normally skipped in a MACS3-based workflow.

-Importanyly, in CUT&RUN, peak callers use the IgG control to establish a baseline.
+Importantly, in CUT&RUN, peak callers use the IgG control to establish a baseline.
 By comparing the experimental sample to the IgG, the algorithm can distinguish between true biological enrichment and technical artifacts or "open chromatin" noise.

 ### Visualization in genome browsers